Skip to content

 You can come back to your results

 The URL is the result.
 Bookmark it.
 Email it to yourself.
 Print the page.
-It will render identically next year because every ingredient required to draw the page is encoded in the URL fragment, and we keep every prior encoding scheme around forever so that older URLs never break.
+It will render identically next year, because everything needed to redraw your page is encoded in that URL — and we keep every prior version of the format around forever, so older URLs never break.

-Request logs strip the URL fragment (the encoded payload) and the request body.
-The aggregate metrics we keep are uploads per day, error rates, parse failure types, and which match categories were hit overall — never individual variants and never per-user.
-No raw IP addresses beyond what DigitalOcean's edge needs for routing.
+We strip the URL fragment (the encoded payload) and the request body from our server logs.
+The only aggregate numbers we keep are uploads per day, error rates, which DNA services people use, and which match categories were hit overall — never individual variants, never per-person.

-Add to that strict HTTP security headers — including Referrer-Policy: no-referrer, so links you click from a result page can't see what URL you came from — and the surface area for accidentally leaking your data is very small.
+Combine that with strict security headers — including one that stops links you click from a results page from telling the destination site where you came from — and the surface area for accidentally leaking your data is vanishingly small.

 What about the URL itself?

-The encoded URL contains only match IDs and the genotype key needed to select the right display variant.
-It does not contain any raw variant data, no raw rsids, no chromosomal positions, no information that could be used to reconstruct your underlying genome.
-If you share the URL with someone, you're sharing a list of which matches came back, not a copy of your DNA.
+The encoded URL contains only the IDs of the matches Crick found, plus the genotype keys needed to choose the right wording.
+It does not contain raw variant data, rsids, chromosomal positions, or anything that could be reverse-engineered back into your genome.
+If you share the URL, you're sharing the names of the matches that came back — not a copy of your DNA.

-If you discover a way data could leak — please tell us.
-Open a GitHub issue or email the maintainers.
-We'll fix it, write up what happened, and add a regression test.
+Privacy is a continual practice, not a fixed claim.
+If you discover a way data could leak — please tell us at [email protected].
+We'll fix it, write up what happened, and add a test so it can't happen again.

 Take it for a spin